Airports in Pakistan

 Airport Details:

-It primarily serves the people of Sukkur, Khairpur, and Rohri and is a medium-sized airport.
+It is a medium-sized airport that primarily serves the people of Sukkur, Khairpur, and Rohri.
 With a flying time of a minor under an hour in a turboprop aircraft, it serves as the primary backup for Jinnah International Airport in Karachi.
 The distance is around 350 kilometers (220 miles).

 After Jinnah International Airport, Sukkur Airport is the primary airport in Sindh that is currently in operation.
-About 2700 meters make up the paved runway.
-International flights are also handled by it, particularly during emergencies and inclement weather.
+Its paved runway is about 2700 meters long.
+It also handles international flights, particularly during emergencies and inclement weather.

 Operating Airlines:

 A variety of domestic and international airlines operate from the Sukkur airport.
-Pakistan Intl Air is the one among them that flies the most frequently.
-The most common routes from Sukkur are also Sukkur to Karachi and Sukkur to Islamabad, with 13, 5 weekly flights each.
+Pakistan Intl Air flies the most frequently.
+The most common routes from Sukkur are Karachi and Sukkur to Islamabad, with 13, 5 weekly flights each.

 Services and Facilities: